zambien/price-alert/README.md

-Amazon price alert
+Wayfair price alert
 ==================

-Poll an Amazon sale page (or multiple pages) for a maximum price and send yourself an email if the price check passes.
+Poll an Wayfair sale page (or multiple pages) for a maximum price and send yourself an email if the price check passes.

 ## Installation
 Clone the repository.
 This code was written for python 2.7, you should also have [pip](https://pip.pypa.io/en/stable/) installed.
 To install external dependencies: